ECP-WarpX/WarpX/Docs/source/developers/warning_logger.rst

    warpx.PrintGlobalWarnings("THE END");

-where the string is a temporal markers which appears in the warning list.
+where the string is a temporal marker that appears in the warning list.
 At the moment this is done right after step one and at the end of the simulation.
-Doing this triggers several collective calls which allow merging all the warnings recorded by all the MPI ranks.
+Calling this method triggers several collective calls that allow merging all the warnings recorded by all the MPI ranks.

 Implementation details
 ----------------------